albertllousas/reason-react-tutorial/readme.md

 # reason react - tutorial

-Building a reason-react project from scratch.
+The idea of this project is not to use a prebuild-template, instead what we want is to build a reason-react project from scratch, so we will be aware of all the steps that should be done in terms of building, coding, design patterns and running.

 # Table of Contents
 1. [Setup project](#setup-building)